 - 1. The Republic of San Marino Civil Aviation Authority, known in these regulations as the "Authority" has implemented CAR ACC (Civil Aviation Regulations Aircraft Accident and Incident Investigation). - 2.
-The structure and substance of these regulations is based on Annex 13 to the Convention on International Civil Aviation. - 3.
+[The structure and substance of these regulations is based on Annex 13 to the Convention on International Civil Aviation and includes Standards and Recommended Practices up to and including ICAO Annex 13, Amendment 19.] - 3.
 Unless otherwise stated, applicable CAR DEF definitions and abbreviations are used throughout this document. - 4.
 The editing practices used in this document are as follows: - (a) 'Shall' or 'Will' or 'Must' is used to indicate a mandatory requirement. - (b) 'Should' is used to indicate a recommendation. - (c) 'May' is used to indicate discretion by the Authority, the industry or the applicant, as appropriate.